Navneetkrh/river_game/README.md

 2. space
 3. squid game

-   *used pygame only for window management and getting keypresses*
+   *used pygame only for window management,sound mixer and getting keypresses*